At the University of Liverpool we are proud of our rich history and heritage and of our place in this fantastic, vibrant city.

 Significant investment is also planned for the Leahurst campus as part of the Estate Masterplan.
 This includes major developments for equine care, expanded research facilities and a redeveloped student skills zone.

-The Masterplan Estate Strategy 2026+ is available to download.
-Also available are:
+The Masterplan Estate Strategy 2026 is still available to download

 - An appendix with further details on Leahurst Campus and Ness Gardens